Respect Your Elders: Plunging into the Rockfish Project

 In the summers of 2015 and 2016, Galiano Conservancy Association intern Alanna Vachon continued Darienne’s trail camera monitoring and dockside surveys to see if fisher behaviour or knowledge changed after the education campaign.
 Alanna found that 88% of people interviewed thought rockfish conservation was important, with 52% suggesting increased education to improve knowledge.
 This shows that outreach is improving public awareness, and that the community wants to be more informed.

 Lily Burke and Darienne Lancaster ready to jump in for a dive, fall 2015

 Diving for Rockfish Data

 Next it was time to plunge under the waves with some intensive SCUBA dive surveys to collect data on rockfish abundance and diversity.
-In 2015, Masters student Lily Burke, also from UVic.
-Environmental Studies, took up the rockfish conservation banner.
+In 2015, Masters student Lily Burke, also from University of Victoria Environmental Studies Program, took up the rockfish conservation role.
 She did surveys of rockfish abundance inside and outside Conservation Areas by diving 58 sites throughout the Southern Gulf Islands —not for the faint of heart!

 We wanted to further engage the community in this research and provide an opportunity to share information both ways.
 To do this, the Galiano Conservancy hosted a Rockfish Workshop in 2016 at the Millard Learning Centre with guest speakers that included local rockfish aficionado Andy Lamb, and Dr. Jeff Marliave, Vancouver Aquarium rockfish expert.
 The workshop allowed community members and up-and-coming researchers to connect and brainstorm the best ways to conserve rockfish for the future.